Yaroslav-Naft/Revista-Web-App/README.md

 - After you've registered as a new user and logged in to your account, you're free to browse through the movies to pick your favourites from the list by clicking "See More" on the individual movie cards.
 - Once on a movies' details page, you can click to add it to your favourites.
 - Your favourite movies can be found by clicking the heart icon in the top right corner.
 - On the favourites page all the movies you've selected to save as favourites will be listed and you may remove them if you choose to.
+- Feel free to click around the movie selection page to select specific categories of movies from the drop down list and go page by page through what is offered.
+- When you are finished you can click the Logout button in the top right hand corner to end your session.

 ### Viewing the App on Azure